catsout/wallpaper-engine-kde-plugin/README.md

 Some wallpaper using webgl may not work, and performance may be bad.

-### Better performance for intel card
+### HWdecode for video
-May not greatly improve.
-#### hwdecode
+#### QtMultimedia
+Default video backend of this plugin.
-Qt using GStreamer for video backend.
+It's using GStreamer to play video.
-You need make your system gstreamer have vaapi plugin installed.
-on debian using `apt install gstreamer1.0-vaapi`.
+- GStreamer plugin installed
+like `gstreamer1.0-vaapi` in debain
+- `GST_VAAPI_ALL_DRIVERS=1`
+this for enable vaapi support
+put it to where the xserver read.

-#### use mpv
+#### Mpv
-need compile c++ plugin.
+Need to compile plugin lib.
+The config is set to `hwdec=auto`, and not configurable at now.

 ### Credits